ChoiYoonHyuk/LATC/ReadMe.md

-# Label-Access Geometry and the Value of Adaptivity in Noisy Affine Prediction
+# Query-Pool Geometry and Bayes Risk in Noisy Affine Prediction

 ## Main experiment code

-This package contains an independent Python implementation of the main experiments in **Label-Access Geometry and the Value of Adaptivity in Noisy Affine Prediction**.
+This package contains an independent Python implementation of the main experiments in **Query-Pool Geometry and Bayes Risk in Noisy Affine Prediction
+**.
 It is the previously provided implementation with Python comments and docstrings removed.
 Numerical algorithms, experimental settings, random-number generation, and test assertions are unchanged.
 Command-line descriptions remain ordinary runtime strings so that help output is preserved.

 The archive contains source code, tests, dependency and project configuration files, small manuscript-derived regression fixtures, and this `ReadMe.md`.
 It does not contain generated experiment results, target archives, figures, execution logs, or previous reports.
 Those outputs are created when the commands below are executed.